Mount Ararat rises behind Yerevan, Armenia.

 Returning to the city in the afternoon, you can choose to enjoy free time in the city or visit a local theatre.
 Dinner will be held in a traditional local restaurant this evening.

-Day 9: Ashgabat, Turkmenistan
+Day 9: Baku to Ashgabat , Turkmenistan

-Following breakfast we take a morning flight to Ashgabat.
+Following breakfast we rejoin our private jet for a flight to Ashgabat.
 The capital of Turkmenistan is known as the ‘Las Vegas of the Kara Kum’.
 Situated between the Kara Kum desert and the Kopet Dag mountain range, Ashgabat is a relatively modern city built upon the ruins of the Silk Road city of Konjikala and the Soviet city built after the devastating earthquake of 1948.
+The city’s extravagant fountains, golden domes and towering modern buildings appear strangely incongruous in this desert setting.

-Day 10: Darvaza, Turkmenistan
+Day 10: Ashgabat and Darvaza Gas Crater, Turkmenistan

 Day 11: Khiva, Uzbekistan